Best Picasa Alternative (Replacement Image Editor)

 Rather than being installed on your computer, Google Photos is a web-based application that works a little differently.

-Having all of your images stored in Google’s cloud platform means that Google Photos can take advantage of sophisticated search capabilities, not simply using keywords and other data stored in your images, but also Google’s intelligence to identify what’s in your photos.
+Having all of your images stored in Google’s cloud platform means that Google Photos can take advantage of sophisticated search capabilities, not simply using keywords and other data stored in your images, but also using AI that understands natural language.

 While not one of the top 3 Picasa alternatives in this list, it’s hard to argue with so much image-searching power at your fingertips for free.
-It’s also the best way to organize digital photos if you’ve got no budget.
+It’s also the best way to organize digital photos despite having limited storage on the free version.
+On the plus side, the extra storage has affordable options.

 Darktable brings together file management and advanced raw editing in one very capable and free piece of software that’s available to install on Windows, Mac, or Linux machines.